xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5_outdated.md

 ## General information

 There are two types of upgrades in X-Cart: **major upgrade** when the second or the third number in version is changed (e.g. upgrade from 5.1.3 to 5.1.4 or from 5.1.4 to 5.2.0) and **minor upgrade** when the fourth number in version is changed (e.g. upgrade from 5.3.2.2 to 5.3.2.5).
 Major upgrade includes big changes of the core so that interfaces of classes and signatures of methods change.
 It does not happen during minor upgrade.
-Consequently, minor upgrade does not require any change in modules, but major one requires compatibility changes.
+Consequently, minor upgrade does not require any change in addons, but major one requires compatibility changes.

 <table class="ui celled padded compact small table">
   <thead>